eclipse-sumo/sumo/docs/web/docs/Simulation/Railways.md

 ### Bidirectional rails in [sumo-gui](../sumo-gui.md)

 sumo-gui automatically shows only one of both edges to avoid duplicate drawing of cross-ties.
-The visualisation option *show lane direction* can be used to identify superposed edges. (arrows in both directions will be show).
+The visualization option *show lane direction* can be used to identify superposed edges. (arrows in both directions will be show).

 ### Working with bidirectional tracks in [netedit](../Netedit/index.md)

-- To show both edges that constitute a bidirectional track, activate edge visualisation option *spread superposed*.
+- To show both edges that constitute a bidirectional track, activate edge visualization option *spread superposed*.
 Both edges will be drawn narrower and with a side-offset to make them both visible without overlap.
 - To find (and highlight) all bidirectional tracks, use [attribute